 - His clothes and mobile phone have never been found

-- He then went into hiding at a relatives flat
+- He then went into hiding at a flat in Tipton

 The prosecution evidence presented to jury was overwhelming in support of a Murder conviction, so we the family & friends, along with the police and the prosecution legal team who provided really strong evidence and the whole of our community, cannot understand or comprehend how the jury got the decision “so devastatingly wrong” in returning a “Not Guilty” verdict and letting him walk free.